skip to content

 The easiest way to make an Enduring Power of Attorney is to buy an Enduring Power of Attorney Kit produced by the Legal Services Commission.
 The do-it-yourself kit includes the required forms, detailed instructions and answers to common questions.
 If you still have questions or concerns, seek legal advice.

 You should first ask yourself what powers you want to give to the donee.
-If you simply want someone to operate your bank account for you, you do not need a formal Power of Attorney.
-Contact your bank and ask them what form of authorisation they need to allow someone to act on your behalf.
+If you simply want someone to operate your bank account for you, you may not need a formal Power of Attorney.
+Ask your bank what form of authorisation they need to allow someone to act on your behalf.

 If you want to give the donee other powers, you must complete an Enduring Power of Attorney Form.
-You will usually need to complete at least two original copies: one in case it needs to be deposited and one for each donee to use.
+You may wish to prepare 2 original copies: one for you to keep and register if needed, and one for each donee.

 Must I register a Power of Attorney?